Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Material and Methods

-Here, $\bm{U}_k \in \mathbb{R}^{\frac{n}{s} \times r}$ is a $k$th vector component of a sensor candidate matrix, $\bm{H} \in \mathbb{R}^{p \times \frac{n}{s}}$ is the sensor location matrix for each vector component.
-Here, $s$ is the number of components of the measurement vector.
-Again, $p$, $n$, and $r$ are the number of sensors, the degree of freedom of the spatial POD modes including the different vector components, and the rank for truncated POD modes, respectively.
-This arrangement of data is intentionally chosen with considering the situation when the data matrix of $\bm{X}=[\bm{X}_u^{\text{T}} \quad \bm{X}_v^{\text{T}}]^{\text{T}}$ is applied and the spatial POD modes of $\bm{X}$ is used as the sensor-candidate matrix, where $\bm{X}_u^{\text{T}}$ and $\bm{X}_v^{\text{T}}$ are data matrices of $x$-velocity component and $y$-velocity component in PIV data, respectively.
-This arrangement does not matter for the Gram-Schmidt procedure, but we recommend to reorder the data as the data of the same vector-measurement sensor are gathered in successive rows when this algorithm is further straightforwardly extended by block-pivoting and block-QR algorithm for eliminating round-off error.
+In the vector measurement, we consider the following equation: Here, $\bm{U}_s \in \mathbb{R}^{\frac{n}{s} \times r}$ is the $s$~th vector component of a sensor-candidate matrix, $\bm{H} \in \mathbb{R}^{p \times \frac{n}{s}}$ is the sensor location matrix for each vector component where, $s$ is the number of components of the measurement vector.
+Again, $p$ and $r$ are the numbers of sensors and POD modes, respectively, and $n$ is the degree of freedom of the spatial POD modes including the different vector components.
+This arrangement of data is intentionally chosen with considering the situation when the data matrix of $\bm{X}=[\bm{X}_u^{\text{T}} \quad \bm{X}_v^{\text{T}}]^{\text{T}}$ is applied and the spatial POD modes of $\bm{X}$ are used as the sensor-candidate matrix, where $\bm{X}_u^{\text{T}}$ and $\bm{X}_v^{\text{T}}$ are data matrices of $x$ and $y$-velocity components in PIV data, respectively.
+This arrangement does not matter for the Gram-Schmidt procedure, but we recommend to reorder, the data as the data of the same vector-measurement sensor are gathered in successive rows when this algorithm is further straightforwardly extended by block-pivoting and the block-QR algorithm for eliminating round-off error.
 However, the latter extension is not addressed in this short note, for brevity.

+Similar to the scalar-measurement, the next sensor can be chosen to maximize the determinant (submatrix volume in each step~\cite{manohar2018data-driven}) of the $\bm{C}$ matrix.
+Because the multiple ($s$) rows of the $\bm{U}_r$ matrix are chosen simultaneously by selecting one point in the vector version, the hypervolume of the selected row vectors is maximized, instead of the norm of the row vector in the scalar version.
+Therefore, in the greedy algorithm for a vector measurement problem, the $k$~th sensor is chosen for the maximization of the hypervolume of the matrix from the $i$ ($=1,\dots,n/s$)~th sensor candidate as follows: